Kern River temperature summary

 Despite Lake Isabella being filled by the chilly Upper Kern River, the lake is pretty warm.
 It’s a shallow lake, and during the summer months, it gets hot around here, with many weeks hanging around 100 degrees.
 This translates to a lake that’s easy to warm, and then as they release that water, a comfortable Lower Kern River.

 When I found that old river gauge on the Upper Kern, I was confident that I would find one on the Lower Kern as well.
 It’s odd, but nothing ever surfaced.
-Even asking around, no one had any good idea.
+Even after asking around, no one had any good idea.
 I knew the water was warm, but any sense of exactly how warm, I had no clue and it appeared no one else had ever bothered to measure it.
 So I’ve decided to measure it.
 I bought a digital reader, and as often as I can, I’ll be measuring it at the same place and recording the water temperature.
 Sure, it’s not the most scientific method, but at least it’s some sort of data that we can look at.